pkoning2/pydecnet/pydecnet/README.txt

 PyDECnet allows communication over Ethernet LANs (virtual or real), SIMH emulated DMC connections, and asynchronous DDCMP connections via a supported UART.
-It was developed using Python 3.2 on Mac OS 10.6;
-it should work with Python 3.2 or later (but not with any earlier version of Python) on any Unix-like operating system.
-It may or may not work on Windows.
+It was developed using Python 3.3 on Mac OS 10.6 and 10.10; it should work with Python 3.3 or later (but not with any earlier version of Python) on any Unix-like operating system.
+It may or may not work on Windows; if you try that, I would be interested in hearing the results.

 The implementation is written to conform to the Digital Network Architecture, Phase IV, as published by Digital Equipment